kanlanc/Gotemps/README.md

 # Gotemps

-This is a site where people can add their google forms.
-So, that it can help other people instead of creating the form from scratch
+This is a site where people can add their google forms and other people can come and copy any of the forms available in the site to their personal google accounts without having to recreate the form from scratch.